-- a.
-The Federal share of appraisal investigations can be up to 100 percent (43 USC 390h-1). - b.
+a.
+The Federal share of appraisal investigations can be up to 100 percent (43 USC 390h-1).

+- b.
 The Federal share of feasibility studies shall not exceed 50 percent of the total costs unless the Secretary of the Interior determines, based upon a demonstration of financial hardship on the part of the non-Federal participant, that the non-Federal participant is unable to contribute at least 50 percent of the study costs (43 USC 390h-2). - c.
 The Federal share of the total costs to construct, operate, and maintain cooperative research and demonstration projects shall not exceed 25 percent unless DOI determines that the project is not feasible without a greater than 25 percent Federal contribution (43 USC 390h-3). - d.
 The federal share of planning, design, and construction of permanent water reclamation and reuse projects shall not exceed 25 percent of the total project costs (43 USC 390h et seq.). - 2.
 Level of Effort Not Applicable - 3.
 Earmarking Not Applicable

-- a.
+- 1. Financial Reporting - a.
 SF-270, Request for Advance or Reimbursement Applicable - b.
-SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Applicable - c.
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
 SF-425, Federal Financial Report Applicable - 2.
 Performance Reporting Not Applicable - 3.
 Special Reporting Not Applicable - 4.
-Section 1512 ARRA Reporting Applicable - 5.
-Subaward Reporting under the Transparency Act Applicable (to non-ARRA-funded projects)
+Subaward Reporting under the Transparency Act Applicable

-CFDA 15.507 WATERSMART (Sustain and Manage America's Resources for Tomorrow) GRANTS
+CFDA 15.507 WaterSMART (Sustain and Manage America's Resources for Tomorrow)